Ken Jacobs

-Life and career
+Early life

 Ken Jacobs was born in Brooklyn on May 25, 1933.
+His parents were divorced before he was born.
+His mother died when he was seven, after which he lived with his father until moving in with his grandmother when he was a teenager.
+Jacobs grew up in Williamsburg and became interested in cinema and abstract painting from visiting the Museum of Modern Art as a teenager.
+He attended the Eastern District High School before switching to the School of Industrial Art, where he learned sculpture.

+After graduating high school, Jacobs was conscripted into the Coast Guard during the Korean War.
+Upon returning to New York, he audited a film class at City College taught by Dada artist Hans Richter, where he met filmmaker Jack Smith.
+Jacobs also studied painting under Hans Hofmann at the Hans Hofmann School of Fine Arts.
+Hofmann's "push and pull" spatial theories became a major influence on Jacobs's approach to cinema.

+Career

-He directed Blonde Cobra in 1963.
-This short film stars Jack Smith who directed his own Flaming Creatures the same year.
+Jacobs made his first film, Orchard Street, in 1955, a portrait of the Lower East Side thoroughfare and its inhabitants inspired by the 1948 documentary In the Street.
+Jacobs directed Blonde Cobra in 1963.
+This short film stars Smith who directed his own Flaming Creatures the same year.
 In 1969 he directed Tom, Tom, the Piper's Son (1969, USA), in which he took the original 1905 short film and manipulated the footage to recontextualize it.
 This is considered an important first example of deconstruction in film.
 The film was admitted to the National Film Registry in 2007.
 His Star Spangled to Death (2004, USA) is a nearly seven-hour film consisting largely of found footage.
 Jacobs began compiling the archival footage in 1957 and the film took 47 years to complete.

-Jacobs taught at the Cinema Department at Harpur College at Binghamton University from 1969 to 2002.
-His son Azazel Jacobs is also a filmmaker.
+Jacobs taught briefly at St. John's University from 1968 to 1969.
+He taught at the Cinema Department at Harpur College at Binghamton University from 1969 to 2002.
+He helped with the formation of the Collective for Living Cinema there in 1973, for which he served as an advisor.

 In the 1990s, Jacobs began working with John Zorn and experimented with a stroboscopic effect, digital video, and 3D effects.
 Jacobs died from kidney failure in Manhattan, New York, on October 5, 2025, at the age of 92.

-His wife and frequent collaborator, Flo, died in June of the same year.
+Personal life

+Jacobs met Florence "Flo" Karpf in Provincetown, Massachusetts.
+The couple married, and Flo was a frequent collaborator throughout Ken's film career.
+They had two children: artist Nisi Ariana and director Azazel Jacobs.
+Nisi assisted with the production of Ken's digital work during the 2000s.
+Ken and Flo appear in Azazel's 2008 film Momma's Man, which was shot in his parents' loft.
+Flo Jacobs died on June 4, 2025, four months before Ken.